 - Pursue regulatory actions if warranted.

 One of CVM's highest priorities is assuring the safety of animal derived foods.
 Drugs are used in food-producing animals to treat and prevent animal diseases in order to increase animal production.
-Contaminants in animal feeds can have an adverse impact on human food safety.
-Even though a new animal drug product is carefully tested before it is marketed, wider use of the product may disclose problems not evident during the pre-approval research.
-Therefore, the assessment of the safety of a new drug is a continuing process that takes place throughout the development and marketing of a drug.
-Post-approval surveillance is the process for assessing drug safety.
+Contaminants in animal food can have an adverse impact on human food safety.
+Even though an animal drug product is carefully tested before it is marketed, wider use of the product may reveal issues not evident during the pre-approval review.
+Therefore, the assessment of the safety of an animal drug is a continuing process that takes place throughout the life cycle of a drug.
+Post-approval surveillance is the process for monitoring drug safety.

-The Office of Surveillance and Compliance has primary responsibility for four of CVM’s five core functions: compliance-related actions, post-approval monitoring, pharmacovigilance, and animal feed and pet food safety.
-The Office of Surveillance and Compliance monitors the safety and effectiveness of approved drugs after they enter the market.
-Working with the U.S. Department of Agriculture and State agencies, OS&C monitors the occurrence of unsafe drug residues in meat, milk, and poultry products, and guides efforts to protect consumers through educational and enforcement activities related to drug residues.
-The Office (OS&C) coordinates enforcement actions against unapproved drugs that are on the market that threaten public and animal health.
-OS&C regulates the promotional and advertising of animal drug labels to ensure their accuracy thus promoting truthful and non-misleading information.
+The Office of Surveillance and Compliance has primary responsibility for four of CVM’s five core functions: compliance-related actions, post-approval monitoring, pharmacovigilance, and animal food and pet food safety.
+The Office of Surveillance and Compliance monitors the safety and effectiveness of approved animal drugs after they enter the market.
+Working with the U.S. Department of Agriculture and state agencies, OS&C monitors the occurrence of unsafe drug residues in meat, milk, and poultry products, and guides efforts to protect consumers through educational and enforcement activities related to drug residues.
+The Office (OS&C) coordinates enforcement actions against unapproved animal drugs that are on the market that threaten public and animal health.
+OS&C regulates the promotional and advertising of animal drug labels to ensure they are truthful and non-misleading.

 The U.S. Department of Agriculture's Food Safety and Inspection Service (FSIS) is responsible for the inspection of meat and poultry products in Federally-inspected establishments and has primary responsibility for the wholesomeness of these products.
 FSIS reports violative residues of drugs in meat and poultry to FDA for regulatory follow-up.